tefi-anbessa/test_bench/docs/TESTING.md

 ### 9. Fixtures and Factories

 - Ensure test data respects i18n requirements
-- For translated attributes, use the `mobility` gem or similar
+- [TODO] For translated attributes, use the `mobility` gem or similar
 - Example with Mobility:
   ```ruby
   # In factory